ullmannJan/obsidian-tiff-viewer/README.md

 ## Settings

-There is not a lot to configure in the moment.
+There is not a lot to configure at the moment.
 One can choose to run the conversion process  automatically on each file one opens.